Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 **Goal:**

-Grabbing our flag via usage of a web vulnerability (or maybe some more, who knows?) within the application, while sticking to provided hits.
+Grabbing our flag via usage of a web vulnerability (or maybe some more, who knows?) within the application, while sticking to provided hints.

 ## Looking for a new TV